Prevention

 In 2011, about 28% of all births took place at health facilities and 36% of all childbirths were conducted by a skilled birth attendant.8 According to the Demographic and Health Survey of 2011, 40% of women had delivered their last child in a health facility.9 In 2016, 60,9 % of women had given delivery in a health facility.16 Persistent inequities in coverage of maternal and newborn health services continue to pose a major challenge to the health-care system.21Large differences in access to skilled birth attendants are seen in different ethnic and caste groups.
 Women from the relatively advantaged Newari and Hill Brahmin groups were most likely to have a skilled person assist them (71% and 65% respectively).
 In sharp contrast only 22% of Terai Dalit women, a skilled birth attendant assisted 30% of Hill Dalit women, 28% of Hill and Terai Janajati women and 33% of Muslim women in the five years up to 2011.3

 Thirdly, avoiding specific physical activities shortly after the delivery is thought to be a contribution in lowering the risk of developing POP.
-In a study in Bhaktapur district (1337 women aged 20 and above), the majority (64.3%) took rest for at least one month after delivery, but 26.73% started working in field in 2-3 weeks after delivery.6Only 2.2% of women delivering at home received a home visit by a health professional in the first week after the delivery.10
+In a study in Bhaktapur district (1337 women aged 20 and above), the majority (64.3%) took rest for at least one month after delivery, but 26.73% started working in field in 2-3 weeks after delivery.6 Only 2.2% of women delivering at home received a home visit by a health professional in the first week after the delivery.10 Recently, a study was published about the potential role of physical labor during menstrual period: the authors conclude that lifting heavy loads during menstruation may increase the risk of stretching and injuring pelvic floor supportive tissues.22

 The government has set up nationwide maternal health services programmes and infrastructure to improve women’s and children’s health before and after delivery.
 Many socio-demographic variables, such as age of women, number of children born, level of education, ethnicity, place of residence and wealth index, are predicators of utilizing the maternal health services for most recent child.11 Four levels of barriers to accessing reproductive health services have been identified: Firstly the family-related barriers, like women needing permission to leave the house; older women who had given birth without any healthcare viewing treatment as “unnecessary”; and families requiring women to work at the time the health facility was open.
 Secondly the community-related barriers, including religious or social requirements for women not to travel alone or mix with non-related men.

-Thirdly the distance to the health facility along with availability and cost of transport can be a barrier.
+The distance to the health facility along with availability and cost of transport can be a barrier.
 Lastly for Dalits, caste based discrimination amongst health service providers was another barrier which resulted in not delivering services and discouraging them from trying to access services.3

 Barriers to the recommended four antenatal care (4ANC) visits has been studied recently in eastern Nepal.
 Being from disadvantaged ethnicity, lower women’s autonomy, poor knowledge of maternal health service and incentive upon completion of ANC, less media exposure related to maternal health service, and lower wealth rank were significantly associated with fewer than the recommended 4 ANCvisits.
-Thus, maternal health programs need to address such socio-cultural barriers for effective health care utilization.12,17,20
+Thus, maternal health programs need to address such socio-cultural barriers for effective health care utilization.12,17,20 Possibilities to increase skilled birth attendant utilization have been studied as well.13

 In conclusion: some important recommendations for the prevention of POP are increasing women’s empowerment, limiting frequent pregnancies and provision of educational material.14